mottaquikarim/pycontent/content/topics/accessing_data.md

 ## Selecting Data

-Dataframe columns are the easiest and most flexible pieces of data to select and maneuver...
+Dataframe columns are the easiest and most flexible pieces of data to select and maneuver.

-Returns a single column as a Series
+**Return a single column as a Series:**

 ```python
 print(type(movies['Title']), '\n')